3 Days in London: The Ultimate London Itinerary for First-Timers

 Buckingham Palace is also the home of the iconic balcony, where the royal family gather to stand following important state occasions such as weddings, funerals, and most recently the coronation of King Charles III.
 If you time your London itinerary around the annual Trooping the Colour you will also see the royal family gather here to watch the displays and events around Buckingham Palace.

-Before your visit, you should also check when the Changing of the Guard will occur, so you can witness this royal spectacle as well.
-This is one of the best things to do during your 3 day London itinerary and is an iconic historical daily occurrence dating back centuries.
+Before your visit, you should alsoย check when the Changing of the Guard will occur, so you can witness thisย royal spectacleย as well.
+This is one of the best things to do during your 3-day London itinerary and is an iconic historical daily occurrence dating back centuries.

 Recommended tour

-If you purchase the London Pass, you will also have access to the Queen’s Gallery, this is a dedicated space within Buckingham Palace where important works of art and sculptures are displayed.
+If you purchase the London Pass, you will also have access to the Queen’s Gallery, which is a dedicated space within Buckingham Palace where important works of art and sculptures are displayed.
 The collection is periodically rotated with items from the royal collection and showcases stunning ancient art and jewels.
 Get your pass here.

 Hyde Park or Green Park